rubensantibanezacosta/Common_ionic_Project/README.md

 2. Import import.sql file from path backend/ to MySQL. `backend/import.sql`

 3. Create file `aplication.properties` using `aplication.properties.model.txt` schema.

 4. Place there your MySQL credentials.

+Backend runs at port 8080, And Frontend runs default at port 8100.

 With Administrator privilleges: